CopernicaMarketingSoftware/AMQP-CPP/README.md

 amqpcpp.h|Always
 amqpcpp/linux_tcp.h|If using the Linux-only TCP module

+On Windows you are required to define NOMINMAX when compiling code that includes public AMQP-CPP header files.

 ## CMake
 The CMake file supports both building and installing.
 You can choose not to use the install functionality, and instead manually use the build output at `bin/`.
 Keep in mind that the TCP module is only supported for Linux.
 An example install method would be:
 ``` bash